Make Sure Your Site is 100% Secure with SSL

 - Did you copy & paste a script into your theme’s header.php file or functions.php?

 - Does the script have a URL in it that has HTTP?

 - Does the value for the background use HTTP?

 - Did you paste an iframe into a page?
 Is that using HTTP?

 - Are your image files being referenced with HTTPS or HTTP?

-For example, when you examine the HTML code for your website, you might find code directing to insecure links that look like this:
+For example, when you examine the HTML code for your website, you might find code directing to insecure links.
+Rather than the secure version.

 How to Fix Mixed Content Errors